Jodene Blain, BA, LL.B, MBA - Band Administrator

 Cheryl holds a Social Service Diploma (Honours) from the College of New Caledonia of Prince George, British Columbia.
 She demonstrates her skills and experience by providing client-centered care to help build resiliency within the community.
 Cheryl is committed to serving and empowering those in need.
 She demonstrates strong social work values and ethics while respecting cultural diversity of all people in a professional confidential manner.
 Cheryl brings forth certificates to help individuals that are dealing with trauma and addiction problems and continues to upgrade her credentials to better service all members.

 Diana has many years of experience as an Account Manager / Office Manager within the B2B Industry, with experience in Accounting, Sales, Marketing and Customer Service.
 Diana is also a certified Education Assistant, with training in Inclusion, Reconciliation and Child Development.

 Diana is a happily married mom of 3 children with 4 grandchildren and is very active with youth sports in the Ashcroft Community.
-She is a Board member of the South Cariboo Minor soccer Association, Coaches her son’s soccer team and is The Team Manager for his hockey team as well.
+She is a Board member of the South Cariboo Minor soccer Association, Coaches her son’s soccer team and was Team Manager for his hockey team for many years as well.